thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Logos does a lot of the heavy lifting here to produce `tok` which is a `Result`.
 If that result is an `Err` we produce an `Error` token.
 If our overall iterator returned `None`, we're out of source text and we return `EndOfFile`.
-It's very common we'll want to check if we're at a particular token, so we add a helper `at` for that as well:
+It's very common we'll want to check if we're at a particular token.
+We create a helper `at` to check:

 ```rs
 fn at(&mut self, token: Syntax) -> bool {